ENG498-JCDD/Team3/src/wc-snap-over60.md

 ])

 ```
-SNAP status of single mothers in Wake County
+SNAP status of households with members over 60 in Wake County
 ```js
 membersOver60
 ```